scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 val p = Person("Robert Allen Zimmerman", "Harmonica Player")
 ```

-Once you have an instance of a class, you can access its fields, which in this example are all constructor parameters:
+Once you have an instance of a class such as `p`, you can access its fields, which in this example are all constructor parameters:

 ```scala
 p.name       // "Robert Allen Zimmerman"